MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/deprecated-features.md

 | **Replaced by another feature?** | No.                                                                                      |
 | **Modules affected**             | Expense management                                                                       |

-## Features that have been deprecated in the on-premises release of Finance and Operations, Enterprise edition July 2017 update with Platform update 8
+## Features that have been deprecated for on-premises deployments of the July 2017 update with Platform update 8

 ### SSRS Report Viewer control